tentone/potree-core/README.md

     - Container that stores point cloud objects and updates them on render.
     - The container supports frustum culling using the point cloud bouding box.
     - Automatically stops updating the point cloud if out of view.
-    - This container does not support all features but its faster.
+    - This container only support pointColorType set as RGB, pointSizeType set as FIXED and shape set as SQUARE.
  - Potree.Group
     - Complete container with support for all potree features.
-    - Some features might require support for the following GL extensions
+    - Some features require support for the following GL extensions
-       - EXT_frag_depth
-       - WEBGL_depth_texture
-       - OES_vertex_array_object
+       - EXT_frag_depth, WEBGL_depth_texture, OES_vertex_array_object
  - Potree.loadPointCloud
     - Method to load a point cloud database file
     - Potree.loadPointCloud(url, name, onLoad)